 - Stir the margarine into the still hot cremeux.

-- Pour on top of the rhubarb confit ( about 1½ tbsp per tartlets) and tilt the tartlets to spread the cremeux.
+- Pour on top of the rhubarb confit ( about 1½ tablespoon per tartlets) and tilt the tartlets to spread the cremeux.
 Refrigerate until the tartlets are cold.

 - Whip the the non-dairy whipped topping until medium-firm.
 Add vanilla bean paste to taste and sweeten to taste.